-Children who have Duchenne muscular dystrophy undergo electrocardiography (see Electrocardiography) and echocardiography (see Echocardiography and Other Ultrasound Procedures) to detect heart problems.
+Children who have Duchenne muscular dystrophy undergo electrocardiography (see page Electrocardiography) and echocardiography (see page Echocardiography and Other Ultrasound Procedures) to detect heart problems.
 These tests are done at the time children are diagnosed or by 6 years of age.

 Close family members of children who have either Duchenne or Becker muscular dystrophy can have tests to detect the gene.
 Prenatal tests on a fetus to can help determine whether the child is likely to be affected.

 Neither Duchenne nor Becker muscular dystrophy can be cured.
 Physical therapy, gentle exercise, and sometimes wearing ankle braces at night may help prevent the muscles from contracting permanently around joints.
 Leg braces may temporarily help maintain the ability to walk or stand.
 Sometimes surgery is needed to release tight, painful muscles or to correct scoliosis.
 Boys need fewer calories because they are less active.
 They should avoid overeating.